LarryLeo9/Darey.io/Project1.md

 This project was started and completed by me.
 I encountered some block issues error which has to do with the saving and closing command and was able to resolve it through watching other project completion videos.

+This page provides information about your server from the perspective of PHP.
+It is useful for debugging and to ensure that your settings are being applied correctly.

+If you can see this page in your browser, then your PHP installation is working as expected.

+After checking the relevant information about your PHP server through that page, it’s best to remove the file you created as it contains sensitive information about your PHP environment -and your Ubuntu server.
+You can use rm to do so: "sudo rm /var/www/projectlamp/index.php".

+You can always recreate this page if you need to access the information again later.